2. Detective Entry FAQs

 What sort of people are you looking for?

-We are looking for highly motivated individuals with a strong investigative mind set, good communication skills and a positive desire to help the vulnerable and support the community.
+We are looking for highly motivated individuals with a strong investigative mind set, good communication skills and a positive desire to help the vulnerable.

-Other key assets are enthusiasm and commitment, attention to detail, tenacity, confidence and the ability to complete tasks accurately and to a deadline.
+Other key assets are enthusiasm and commitment, attention to detail, tenacity, confidence and the ability to complete tasks accurately and to tight deadlines.

-There are numerous occupations both within and outside of the police service which involve people having transferable skills and qualifications of relevance to the modern detective function.
+There are numerous occupations both within and outside of the police service which offer transferable skills and qualifications relevant to the modern detective function.
 Examples of such professions would include